opengauss-mirror/docs/content/docs-lite/en/docs/Administratorguide/gs_dump.md

 ## Precautions<a name="en-us_topic_0059777770_s75e900efd4f04a2bb39914ec1d8f971f"></a>

--   Do not modify an exported file or its content.
+-   Do not modify the files and contents exported using the **-F c/d/t** formats.
 Otherwise, restoration may fail.
+For files exported using the **-F p** format, you can edit the exported files with caution if necessary.
 -   To ensure the data consistency and integrity,  **gs\_dump**  acquires a share lock on a table to be dumped.
 If a share lock has been set for the table in other transactions,  **gs\_dump**  locks the table after it is released.
 If the table cannot be locked within the specified time, the dump fails.
 You can customize the timeout duration to wait for lock release by specifying the  **--lock-wait-timeout**  parameter.
 -   Stored procedures and functions cannot be exported in encrypted mode.